mkapur/sab-2021-doc/_main.md

 ## Base Model Results
 ## Convergence status

+**LEE QI HELP UPDATE**
 To test for convergence, 100 trials of the base model were ran using randomly generated alternative initial values for each estimated parameter.
 A value of 0.1 was used to define the uniform distribution that is transformed into cumulative normal space and subsequently used to calculate these initial values based on the parameter bounds.
-Thus, each trial perturbs the initial values used for minimization with the intention of causing the search to traverse a broader region of the likelihood surface {@MethotWetzel2013}.
-The same (i.e., difference in likelihood of less than or equal to 0.5) or worse likelihood was found for *FROM LEE QI* and *FROM LEE QI*} trials, respectively.
+Thus, each trial perturbs the initial values used for minimization with the intention of causing the search to traverse a broader region of the likelihood surface (@MethotWetzel2013).
+The same (i.e., difference in likelihood of less than or equal to 0.5) or worse likelihood was found for  trials, respectively.
 The trial with a lower negative log likelihood was unstable.
 Thus, none of the trial runs were used to replace the base model.

 The biological parameters (growth and $M$) estimated using the base model and alternate models were reasonable.
 Growth parameters were consistent with those from previous sablefish stock assessments and commensurate with the raw data (Table \ref{tab:basepars}).
-Female and male sablefish showed similar rapid growth trajectories; with females growing to a slightly larger size at age 30 62.51 cm) than males 56.31 cm) and showing a broader distribution of length at a given age (Figure \ref{fig:bio_53}). $M$ for females (0.08) and males (0.07) were similar to values estimated in previous assessments (2011: 0.08 and 0.065 respectively; 2015: 0.076 and 0.062, 2019: 0.06 and  0.06, respectively; Figure \ref{fig:naturalmortalityprior}).
+Female and male sablefish showed similar rapid growth trajectories; with females growing to a slightly larger size at age 30 62.46 cm) than males 56.62 cm) and showing a broader distribution of length at a given age (Figure \ref{fig:bio_53}). $M$ for females (0.07) and males (0.06) were similar to values estimated in previous assessments (2011: 0.08 and 0.065 respectively; 2015: 0.076 and 0.062, 2019: 0.06 and  0.06, respectively; Figure \ref{fig:naturalmortalityprior}).

 \begin{comment}
 This assessment did not include time-varying growth.
 Differences were seen in the estimated weight-at-age compared to empirical weight at age collected by the WCGBT Survey (Figure \ref{fig:weightatageWCGBT}).
 These differences were more prominent in the most recent years, which might be a cohort effect.
 Future research could investigate methods for modeling time varying growth. \end{comment}

-Estimated selectivity curves for the trawl surveys varied, with the surveys that sample the continental slope sampling the broadest demographic of the sablefish population and the Triennial Shelf Survey the most limited (Tables \ref{tab:basepars} and \ref{tab:selparest}; Figure \ref{fig:selectivityatageALL}). \begin{comment}The proportion of the spawning output that is unavailable to the surveys and fleets, which are all modeled using dome-shaped selectivity, has slightly decreased over time (Figure \ref{fig:unavailablessb}).\end{comment} The fixed gear fisheries showed males were less selected than females, individuals of approximately age 20 and older were much less available to the fishery on a relative basis (Figure \ref{fig:selectivityatageTWL}).
+Estimated selectivity curves for the trawl surveys varied, with the surveys that sample the continental slope sampling the broadest demographic of the sablefish population and the Triennial Shelf Survey the most limited (Tables \ref{tab:basepars} and \ref{tab:selparest}; Figure \ref{fig:selectivityatageALL}). \begin{comment}The proportion of the spawning output that is unavailable to the surveys and fleets, which are all modeled using dome-shaped selectivity, has slightly decreased over time (Figure \ref{fig:unavailablessb}).\end{comment} The fixed gear fisheries showed males were less selected than females, and that individuals of approximately age 20 and older were much less available to the fishery on a relative basis (Figure \ref{fig:selectivityatageTWL}).
 The trawl fishery selected younger fish than the fixed gear fleet and showed little difference between males and females (Figure \ref{fig:selectivityatageTWL}).
 Retention schedules (Table \ref{tab:selparest}) showed rapidly increasing retention of age-1 fish for the fixed gear fishery but less than full retention of the largest individuals, likely due to some trip-limit based discarding or depredation of large fish during gear retrieval (Figure \ref{fig:selectivityatageFIX}).
 Full retention of the largest individuals was assumed since the beginning of the 2011 catch-shares program for the trawl fishery, with an increase in the minimum retention size for both sexes in the final two modeled years (Figure \ref{fig:twltimevaryslx}).

 The base model fit the trend (decline, then stabilization, and increase) in the WCGBT Survey well (Figure \ref{fig:ind_NWFSC}), such that the added variance parameter was set to zero as was done in 2019.
 Fits to the NWFSC Slope Survey were generally flat (Figure \ref{fig:ind_NWFSCslope}), as might be expected for such short time-series.
 Fits to the AFSC Slope Survey suggest a decreasing trend during the late 1990s followed by and increase into the early 2000s (Figure \ref{fig:ind_AFSCslope}).
 Estimates of added variance were 0.16 and 0.04, respectively (Table \ref{tab:selparest}).
 Given the time change in the estimate of $q$ for the Triennial Shelf Survey beginning in 1995, predicted survey values were also relatively flat over this period until the last two years of the survey (Figure \ref{fig:ind_AFSC}), although the estimated extra variance of 0.18 suggested a relatively poor fit to these data compared to other surveys.
-\begin{comment}
-% I think that we should leave this out, the information can be found in a table.
-Catchability values for the most fully selected ages ($\sim$0.33-3 years old) in each survey ranged from 1.46(early Triennial Shelf Survey) to 0.49 (NWFSC Slope).
-\end{comment}

 The fit to the sea-level index of recruitment was noisy, as expected, due to the relatively weak but persistent sea-level recruitment relationship, showing periods where the model was able to fit the data well, as well as periods with a lack of fit (Figure \ref{fig:ind_ENV}).
-The estimated added standard deviation was 0.42, thus the sea-level index provided limited information regarding historical recruitment during model periods without other data.
+The estimated added standard deviation was 0.41, thus the sea-level index provided limited information regarding historical recruitment during model periods without other data.

 The base model fit the length distributions from the WCGBT Survey well given that selectivity was modeled as age based, with residual patterns (Figures \ref{fig:torafleet8lencomps} and \ref{fig:lcomp_resid_8}) primarily generated through small mismatches in the model structure, likely due differences in growth, environmental conditions, or timing rather than misspecification of year-classes.
 The fits to the WCGBT Survey conditional-age-at-length distributions were good (Figures \ref{fig:acomp_resid_caal1}-\ref{fig:acomp_resid_caal4}).
 The slope survey fits to the marginal-age distributions also showed no glaring residual patterns in the age data (Figures \ref{fig:acomp_resid_1}- \ref{fig:acomp_resid_6}).
 The selection of younger sablefish was evident for the Triennial Shelf Survey, with a larger residuals from 1995 forward (Figure \ref{fig:acomp_resid_5}).